tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 So here was a recipe, a one-liner, to build a "normal" LiteX on Fomu --- two options in fact, one with the usual default VexRiscv core, and the other with the tiny serial SERV core.

-I made a fresh LiteX checkout in a new virtual environment, changed directory to `litex-boards/litex_boards/targets`, and tried the recipes.
+I made a fresh [LiteX checkout using `litex_setup.py`](https://github.com/enjoy-digital/litex#quick-start-guide) in a new virtual environment, changed directory to "`litex-boards/litex_boards/targets/`", and tried the recipes.
 The build worked...the flash worked....now to connect!
 I connected using "`lxterm /dev/ttyACM0`", and saw the start of the LiteX banner...but then a hang...oh wait, it was just a pause to calculate the CRC.
 Then the rest of the banner, and the green "`litex>`" prompt.
 It worked!

 # Donuts